 - They’re toll-free: Your customers won’t incur any charges for calling you if their phone plan doesn’t include long-distance calling.

 If you think your business would benefit from an 800 number, the next step is to decide whether or not you want a vanity phone number where you select the digits.
 This might be to spell out a certain phrase, such as 1-800-EDUCATE, or to take advantage of repeating numbers like 1-877-777-7777.
 The primary advantage is to make your business phone number memorable at a glance.

+800 numbers have been popular for several decades, so common wisdom holds that any basic phrase, such as 1-800-LAWYERS, will already be taken.
 While this is largely true, there are often still variants available to choose from.
 As well, new 800 numbers are regularly released with variations on the three-digit prefix.
 877, 844, and 888 are common examples of different 800 number prefixes that work the same way as 800.

 Finding a good vanity number can take a little creativity and flexibility.
 Abbreviations and synonyms will help your chances of finding one that’s available.
 For example, a plumber might consider shorter phrases like “PIPES,” and “LEAKS.”